 But we could see beyond the bad wallpaper…

-…and the empty rooms to see that it had good bones and a lot of our would-be-nice features and then some!
+…and the green toilet and the empty rooms to see that it had good bones and a lot of our would-be-nice features and then some!
 It not only had a sunroom with three full walls of glass and gorgeous private views but it had two working fireplaces, basement and attic storage space, hardwood floors in about half of the house, and a sweet little front porch.
 So even though it also had terrible floral wallpaper, giant ceiling fans dwarfing almost every modestly sized room, and a whole host of other grievous features (have you seen the stove-microwave combo along with the faux-brick backsplash that we inherited?)…

 …we knew that some paint and a save-for-it kitchen remodel would take our home from caterpillar to butterfly.

 In thinking about how we live we also appreciated the abundance of common space in such a small footprint.
 Although our home is only 1350 square feet, it still has a back patio, a sunroom, a den, a living room, and a front porch for reading, relaxing and enjoying some downtime- which will really come in handy for our future kiddos who want places to play together (or hide from their annoying siblings).
 We also liked the layout with the bedrooms on one side of the house (which feels more private) and the more open living areas on the other side of the house.
 It just made sense when we walked through it, and although we made plenty of changes and it certainly didn’t have it all (we would have loved if our master bedroom was on the back of the house instead of the front), it’s still the perfect house for us.